wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Common/IndexedMimeMessage/GetHashCode.md

 #### Return Value
 Type: [Int32][2]

-[Missing &lt;returns> documentation for "M:EasyMailDiscussion.Common.IndexedMimeMessage.GetHashCode"]
+ A hash code for the current object.

 See Also
 --------